Domestic Limited Liability Company: Everything You Need to Know

 Fortunately, most states allow LLCs that have been administratively dissolved to remedy their mistake and apply for reinstatement at any time.
 There is a fee associated with the reinstatement that is in addition to annual report filing fees or other fees the LLC might owe.

 Changing Information in the Certificate of Organization

 The Certificate of Organization, or whatever it is called in a particular state, is filed early on in an LLC’s life.
-This are what officially forms the LLC.
-As LLCs grow, they often change and it is not uncommon for the information in the Certificate of Organization to become outdated.
+This is what officially forms the LLC.
+As LLCs grow, they often change, and it is not uncommon for the information in the Certificate of Organization to become outdated.

 Dissolving the LLC

 At some point, you may want to terminate your LLCs operations.
 Maybe the business was not a success, or maybe it was successful enough that you are retiring.
 Whatever the reason, when you want to end your LLC, should not simply stop operations.
 Doing so can leave them or their owners exposed to continued liability, particularly if there are multiple owners.

 Terminating an LLC is a process that is set forth in every state’s laws and requires wrapping up business and LLC affairs and then completing and filing required paperwork with the state.
 The required paperwork is usually a Certificate of Dissolution.

 Merging or Consolidating the LLC

 Just like corporations, LLCs sometimes consolidate or merge their operations into a single LLC or other business entity.
 This could be for ease of operations or because the LLC was sold.
 When this happens, the LLC must file paperwork, usually called a Certificate of Consolidation or Merger, with the Secretary of State to provide notice of and formally effect the change.